trelium/crypto_fluctuations/README.md

 -------

 ## Project overview
+In this project, we developed a near-real-time notification system served via a Telegram bot.
+This Bot upadates the user of the price fluctuations of his/her preferred cryptocurrencies.
+The user is also informed of our prediction for the closing prices of the cryptos.

 - This project scrapes the closing price history of all the most used cryptos.
 - The prices are then processed in different ways:
   - A model is used to predict the current day closing price for each given crypto.
-  - The current price of each crypto is scraped every minute, compared to the previous day price and a percentage of change in price is calculated for each crypto.
+  - The current price of each crypto is scraped every minute, compared to the previous day price and a percentage of change of the price is calculated for each crypto.
 - Particular care has been given to the serving layer: a fully-functioning telegram bot that is capable of storing the user preferences and sends notifications based on those preferences.